 NF Service based discovery and registration shall be able to hide the topology of the available / supported NF's in one administrative/trust domain from entities in different trust/administrative domains (e.g. between NFs in the visited and the home networks.)

-NF Service Request and Response procedure shall support mutual authentication between NF Service Consumer and NF Service Producer.There
+NF Service Request and Response procedure shall support mutual authentication for direct communication between NF Service Consumer and NF Service Producer.

+NOTE: There is no mutual authentication between NF Service Consumer and NF Service Producer in case of indirect communication via SCP or SEPP.

 Each NF shall validate all incoming messages.
 Messages that are not valid according to the protocol specification and network state shall be either rejected or discarded by the NF.